holozeros/minimal-linux-desktop/Chroot environment/README.md

 ```
 ### Building chroot environment

-In this section is different from the lfs-11.0 book.
+In this section is different from LFS book.
 Here you need to install all of the chroot environment in the /tools directory.
 Test procedures that are possible but not required.
 Recommend that you install each package in stages, but you can also run a long script to install them all at once.
 BUILD build-chroot-environment.sh

-Ryzen2700x(8 core) takes about 20 minuits.
+Ryzen5700g(8 core) takes about 20 minuits.
 On the host as lfs user.
 ```
 cd $LFS/sources
 chmod +x build-chroot-environment.sh